-Calculation of Money-Weighted Rate of Return - The money-weighted rate of return considers the changing amounts actually invested during and period and weights the amount of pension plan investments by the proportion of time they are available to earn a return during that period.
+Calculation of Money-Weighted Rate of Return - The money-weighted rate of return considers the changing amounts actually invested during and period and weights the amount of pension plan investment by the proportion of time they are available to earn a return during that period.
 External cash flows are determined on a quarterly basis and are assumed to occur at the end of each month.
 External cash inflows are netted with external cash outflows, resulting in a net external cash flow in each month.
-The money-weighted rate of return is calculated net of investment expense as:
+The money-weighted rate of return, net of investment expense was:

-Net money-weighted rate of return for the year ended June 30, 2016
+Net money-weighted rate of return for the year ended June 30, 2017

-Net Pension Liability

-The components of the net pension liability of the Town as of June 30, 2016 were as follows:
+Net Pension Liability - The components of the net pension liability of the Town were as follows:

+Total pension liability \$2,332,943

-Town pension liability Plan fiduciary net position
+Plan fiduciary net position 1,759,779

-Net pension liability \$ 735,798
+Net pension liability \$ 573,164

+750/

-Plan fiduciary net position as a percentage of total pension liability
+Plan fiduciary net position as a percentage of total pension liability months prior to the beginning of the fiscal year in which the contributions are reported.

-Actuarial Methods and Significant Assumptions

-The following actuarial methods and assumptions were used in the January 1, 2016 valuation and projected forward to a measurement date of June 30, 2016:
+Actuarial Methods and Significant Assumptions - The following actuarial methods and assumptions were used in the January 1, 2017 valuation and projected forward to a measurement date of June 30, 2017:

-Valuation timing

-Actuarially determined contribution rates are calculated as of January 1, eighteen months prior to the beginning of the fiscal year in which the contributions are reported.
+Valuation timing Actuarially determined contribution rates are calculated as of January 1, eighteen